 A couple of ancillary points, not related to climate per se, but which will overlap with the climate issues above in significant ways:

-- Industrialization, robots on assembly lines, and increasingly capable AI will continue to supplant human jobs.
-Even previously immune white collar jobs will go, and not everyone will be able to switch to information-based entrepreneurial positions, or, “The Start-Up of You” as Tom Friedman puts it.
+- Industrialization, robots on assembly lines, and increasingly capable artificial intelligence (AI) will continue to supplant human jobs.
+Even white collar jobs previously thought to be immune to this process will go.
+It’s an understatement to say that not everyone will be able to transition to information-based entrepreneurial positions, or, “The Start-Up of You” as Tom Friedman puts it.

 - Firearms manufacture is and will remain a robust business.
-As of today, in the US alone, there are more guns than there are citizens, i.e. more than enough to arm every man, woman, and child.
+As of today, in the US alone, there are more guns than there are citizens, i.e. more than enough to arm every man, woman, and child, and still have guns left over.
 Other countries are slightly less well-armed, but potentially more volatile.
 In light of this, the old saying, “When all you have is a hammer, everything you see is a nail,” takes on a disturbing new meaning.

-- As these changes engender widespread fear and anxiety for the future, religious fundamentalism—Christian, Jewish, Muslim, Hindu, whatever—with its reductionism and black-and-white instructions on just exactly how to oppress women and whom to kill will continue to attract followers.
-Chiefly, these will be from the burgeoning supply of young men, very likely displaced, under- or unemployed, with easy access to guns and the tools of asymmetric warfare, and desperately seeking a way to make their mark.
+- As these changes engender widespread fear and anxiety for the future, extremist ideologies such as ethnocentric nationalism and religious fundamentalism will likely continue to attract followers.
+Chiefly, these will be from the burgeoning supply of young men, underemployed or unemployed, very possibly displaced, with easy access to guns and/ or the tools of asymmetric warfare and desperately seeking a group to belong to and a way to make their mark.
+It’s an uncomfortable truism that such movements don’t need to be mainstream, or anything approaching mainstream, to cause significant harm and disruption.

 In the posts to come, I’d like you to consider a single question: